r-spatial/rgee/paper.md

 # Availability

-`rgee` is open source software made available under the Apache 2.0 license.
+`rgee` is an open-source software package made available under the Apache 2.0 license.
 It can be installed through CRAN using: install.packages("rgee"). `rgee` can also be installed from its GitHub repository using the remotes package: remotes::install_github("r-spatial/rgee").
-A serie of examples about the use of `rgee` are available [here](https://r-spatial.github.io/rgee-examples/README.html).
+A series of examples for using `rgee` are available at [https://r-spatial.github.io/rgee](https://r-spatial.github.io/rgee).

 # Acknowledgments

-The authors wish to thank Justin Braaten for reviewing and his helpful comments during the preparation of this manuscript and the develop of rgee.
+The authors would like to thank Justin Braaten for reviewing and his helpful comments during the preparation of this manuscript and the development of rgee.

 # References